Site Menu

 Getting to Florence Park

-Florence Park Community Centre is located on Cornwallis Road, a short distance from the Junction with Iffley Road, just past Cornwallis Close.
-The number 46 bus between Oxford and Wheatley stops on Cornwallis Road, very close to the centre, (ask for Cornwallis Close).
-There are frequent number 3 service buses to Rose Hill along Iffley Road, and the closest stop when coming from Oxford city centre is Freelands Road, (just before you reach Cornwallis Road) whilst the closest stop when heading back to town is Henley Avenue, very close to the junction with Cornwallis Road.
-Both are about five minutes walk away.
+If coming by bus routes 3 or 46: There are frequent number 3 service buses which run from Oxford city centre to Rose Hill along Iffley Road, and the closest stop when heading away from Oxford city centre is Freelands Road, (just before you reach Cornwallis Road).
+The closest stop when heading towards Oxford is Henley Avenue, very close to the junction with Cornwallis Road.
+Both are about five minutes walk away from the community centre.
+There is also a 46 bus between Oxford and Wheatley which stops on Cornwallis Road, very close to the community centre, (ask for Cornwallis Close).

 About the Tree Hotel